canro91/canro91.github.io/_posts/2020-06-15-CleanCoder.md

 * **Meetings are necessary and costly**.
 It’s unprofessional to attend to so many meetings.
 When the meetings get boring, be polite and ask if your presence is still needed.

-{% include image.html name="Quote.png" alt="Your career is your responsibility, not your employer's" caption="" %}
+{% include image.html name="Quote.png" alt="Your career is your responsibility, not your employer's" caption="One of my favorite quotes from the Clean Coder" %}

 ## Say No/Say Yes